nuodb/nuodb-compose/README.md

 * `instadb`
   * This is a database in a single container (as per `monolith`) - but with _dynamic port mapping_.
     * This allows multiple `instadb` databases to run on the same host simultaneously.
-    * The downside is that because of the dynamically-mapped ports, the mapped public port cannot be predicted, and so external connections (such a non-containerized applications running on the same computer) will need to use the `direct=true` connection property;
+    * The downside is that because of the dynamically-mapped ports, the mapped public port cannot be predicted, and so external connections (such as non-containerized applications running on the same computer) will need to use the `direct=true` connection property;
     * To ensure container name uniqueness, each `instadb` instance must be running in a different `project` from any other `insadb` instance.

 These Docker compose files will create: